specsolutions/specsync-for-tfs-documentation/important-concepts/synchronizing-scenario-outlines.md

 This scenario outline represents three executable tests, one for each row of the `Examples` table.

-In TFS, parametrized test cases can be created for the similar problems.
+In Azure DevOps, parametrized test cases can be created for the similar problems.
 A test case automatically becomes parametrized, once you use a parameter \(e.g. `@myparam`\) in the test case steps.
 The parameter values can be specified in a separate table, similarly to scenario outlines: one row in the parameter values table represents one test, called iteration.

 SpecSync synchronizes scenario outlines automatically to parametrized test cases.
 Once the scenario outline above is synchronized, it produces a test case like this.